adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Template last updated on 06-02-2020 Another check and tweaks
+Template last updated on 06-03-2020 by Kattni - updated "Updated guides" section and CP libraries copy to include community bundle.

 View this email in your browser.